19lmyers/cse110-w21-group14/admin/meetings/013121-brainstorm.md

 ### Group Assignments
 **Brainstorming Assignment**
 - Share prototype
-- Discuss user documents (i.e. personas, user stories)
-- Decide System Diagram: C4 Diagram or Event Modeling Diagram?
-  - Begin diagram on Miro, if time permits
+- Vote on specific parts on Miro
 - Update decisions using ADRs
 - Upload diagrams to GitHub

 ***Notes***
+- Justin created some interface documents that everyone really liked
+- Decisions and brainstormed ideas on different timer looks -- do we want more simple or sophisticated (ADR made for this)
+- Looked at different color schemes with the chosen timer and button designs we agreed on
+- For the timer, we want a reset and start button with tabs for the timer and tasks
+- Voted on an initial design process and specific code styling -- will finalize more specific details such as images and colors next meeting
--
+- Created new ADRs

 ### New Business
+- Create slides for discussion
+- Continue brainstorming and design

 ### Agenda for Next Week/Meeting
+- Finalize images and color scheme
+- Assign pairs and tasks
+- Discuss user documents (i.e. personas, user stories)
+- Decide System Diagram: C4 Diagram or Event Modeling Diagram?
+  - Begin diagram on Miro, if time permits
+- Maybe start discussing timer functionality